 CyberGhost is one of the largest VPN providers today.
-Founded in 2011 by Robert Knapp, the VPN service quickly become a favorite for many due to its quality free plans.
+Founded in 2011 by Robert Knapp, the VPN service quickly become a favourite for many due to its quality plans.

-CyberGhost currently has a user base of over 30 million people, and continues to grow, but the question is, how does it fair when compared with some of the best VPN services around?
+CyberGhost currently has a user base of over 36 million people and continues to grow, but the question is, how does it fare when compared with some of the best VPN services around?

 Is Cyber a “truly complete VPN solution” as they claim?
 As the pros and cons tell, the VPN service has a range of impressive features, but there are still a few drawbacks.
 Following our extensive testing on this VPN service, we start off our full VPN review by looking at CyberGhost’s speed.